Baked Firecracker Salmon

 Ingredients and Substitutions

-• salmon filets: The filets almost always come with the skin on one side, which is fine because it’s completely edible.
+Salmon filets almost always come with the skin on one side, which is fine because it’s completely edible.
 If your family doesn’t care for it, you can always remove it before serving.

-• ginger root: fresh or frozen ginger, but in a pinch ground ginger can work
+• ginger root: Fresh or frozen ginger, but in a pinch ground ginger can work

 • sriracha: Use classic sriracha, or keep it low sugar with a sugar-free Whole30 Sriracha.